darkorcar/managing-humans-digest/README.md

 The goal is to explain to the team that a **decision has been made**.
 Further debate is not necessary.
 The team has got to leave the room knowing the decision has been made.
 3. Deliver (again)
 Better name might be **damage control**.
 Delivering (again) is taking the time to individually express your reasoning to the concerned parties - both the winners and the losers.

+## An Engineering Mindset

+Advice for maintaining an engineering mindset:

+1. Use the development environment to build the product
+2. Be able to draw a detailed architectural diagram describing your product on any whiteboard at any time
+3. Own a feature
+4. Write Unit tests

+Stay flexible, remember what it means to be an engineer, and **don't stop developing**.